fantasyui-com/bonsoir/README.md

 # bonsoir
 Node based server status program.
+Simply run the program as a mock http server.